12 Nov Pennsylvania’s Medicaid Waiver: The Step by Step Enrollment Guide

 Are you a senior that finds yourself needing a bit more extra assistance in your daily life?
 Do you find information and the process around Medicaid waivers confusing or lacking?
 This guide is made to help walk you through the registration process, which can be complicated, confusing, and lengthy.

 A Home and Community-based Services (HCBS) waiver is a Medicaid program that in provides a variety of assistance to keep seniors independent at home.
-Services include skills development, respite care for family caregivers, transportation, home modifications, home meal delivery programs, and other services that support the elderly and their family caregivers.
+Pennsylvania’s Medicaid waiver services include senior home care services, home care for disabled adults, skills development, respite care for family caregivers, transportation, home modifications, home meal delivery programs, and other services that support the elderly and their family caregivers.

 The waiver can help seniors and disabled individuals to receive a variety of services (including home care) that will foster one’s independence at home and keep them out of institutional care (such as nursing homes, for example).
 Not only can the waiver provide home care services, but it allows family members to take care of the individuals in need while receiving compensation to do so.

-What is the Pennsylvania waiver program for seniors and adults about?
+What Pennsylvania’s Medicaid waiver program for seniors and adults with disabilities about?

 The Pennsylvania waiver is administered by the Community HealthChoices (CHC) program.
 CHC is a Medicaid managed care program for persons who are 21 years of age or older and are eligible for both Medicaid and Medicare or those who require a nursing home level of care.
-The program as a whole is very relevant to seniors and disabled adults, as many are dually eligible for Medicaid and Medicare and / or require a level of care consistent to that provided by a nursing home.
+Overall, the waiver program is very relevant to seniors and disabled adults.
+This is because many seniors and disabled adults are dually eligible for Medicaid and Medicare and/or require a level of care consistent to that provided by a nursing home.